Mineril/Characters/Cerbah/Cerbah(Lore Ver).md

 **Zombification**: The caster turns the target into a zombie, zombie does not follow orders and is rebellious meaning its actions are a mystery meaning it can attack anyone on the field including the caster.

 **Grim Reapers Judgement**: The caster summons the grim reaper to judge the battle. causing everyone's accuracy to decrease by 10% %and dodge/evasion to decrease by 10%.

+**Rulers Absolution**: The user goes into it's Undead King form causing all of their stats to max out for 10 seconds.
 ***
 ### Bag Items:
 ***